wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 - `$result` is an integer that can be compared with `WeCodeMore\WpStarter\Step\Step` class constants: `Step::ERROR`, `Step::SUCCESS` and `Step::NONE`, that respectively means that the step failed, succeeded or was not executed (e.g. skipped).
   Result is, of course, only available for the _post_ scripts, for _pre_ scripts it will always be `Step::NONE`.
 Please note that any check on this value should be done by bitmask check and not direct comparison.
 In fact, it is possible that some "composed" steps, e.g. the "dropins" step, might return an integer equal to `Step::SUCCESS | Step::ERROR` meaning that it *partially* succeeded.
-- `$step` is the target step object, that is and instance of `\WeCodeMore\WpStarter\Step\Step`.
+- `$step` is the target step object, that is an instance of `\WeCodeMore\WpStarter\Step\Step`.
 - `$locator` is an instance of `WeCodeMore\WpStarter\Util\Locator` an object that provides instances of other objects parts of WP Starter.
 In the *"Custom Steps Development"* chapter there are more details about this object.
-- `$composer` is an instance of `Composer\Composer` the main Composer object and can be used to access configurations, installed packages and so on.
+- `$composer` is an instance of `Composer\Composer` the main Composer object.

-Besides the scripts for the *actual* steps, there are an additional couple of pre/post script: `pre-wpstarter` and `post-wpstarter`, that run respectively before any step starts and after the steps completed.
+Besides the scripts for the *actual* steps, there are an additional couple of pre/post scripts: `pre-wpstarter` and `post-wpstarter`, that run respectively before any step starts and after all the steps completed.

 For this "special" couple of scripts, the step object passed as second param will be an instance of `WeCodeMore\WpStarter\Step\Steps` that is a sort of "steps runner" which implements `Step` interface as well.
-This is  especially interesting for the `pre-wpstarter` callbacks, because those can call on the passed `Steps` object its `addStep()` / `removeStep()` methods, adding or removing steps "on the fly".
+This is  especially interesting for the `pre-wpstarter` script, because callback attached to that script can call on the passed `Steps` object its `addStep()` / `removeStep()` methods, adding or removing steps "on the fly".

 ## Making steps and scripts autoloadable

-When creating custom steps or extending steps via scripts it is necessary that step classes and scripts callback are autoloadable, or it is not possible to WP Starter to run them.
+When creating custom steps or extending steps via scripts it is necessary that step classes and scripts callbacks are autoloadable, or it is not possible to WP Starter to run them.

 The obvious way to do that it is to use entries in the via the [`autoload`](https://getcomposer.org/doc/01-basic-usage.md#autoloading) setting in `composer.json`.
-That obviously works, but considering that Composer is used to require WordPress, and so Composer autoload  is loaded at every WordPress request "polluting" it with things that are not meant to be run in production is not a good idea, even if authoritative classmap can make that almost unrelevant.
+That obviously works, but considering that Composer is used to require WordPress, and that Composer autoload  is loaded at every WordPress request, "polluting" Composer autoload with things that are not meant to be run in production is probably not a good idea.

-WP Starter itself registers a custom autoloader just in time before running, and only register in Composer the plugin class.
+WP Starter itself registers a custom autoloader just in time before running its steps, and only register in `composer.json` autoload for its plugin class.

 WP Starter also offers to users the possibility to require an autoload file before starting running steps.
 This file can then be used to manually require files, declare functions, or register autoloaders.

-By default, WP Starter will look ofr a file  named `"wpstarter-autoload.php"` in project root, but the path can be configured using the **`autoload`** setting.
+By default, WP Starter will look for a file  named `"wpstarter-autoload.php"` in project root, but the path can be configured using the **`autoload`** setting.

 For example in `wpstarter.json`: